 Film & TV productions contacting me regularly when they need historical passports for their production.
-This time I was contacted by the famous MGM studios to support a upcoming movie production.
-The studio needed to reproduce the first type of a Federal Republic of Germany passport which was issued in 1950’s and further needed some details on an early 1950’s Israeli passport.
-As I have both documents in my archive, I could support MGM instantly and they were very happy about it.
+This time I was contacted by the famous MGM studios to support an upcoming movie production.
+The studio needed to reproduce the first type of Federal Republic of Germany passport which was issued in the 1950s, and further needed some details on an early 1950s Israeli passport.
+As I have both documents in my archive, I could support MGM instantly, and they were very happy about it.

 Having supported already some notable film productions, I am delighted to be part of this MGM project with my small contribution.
-It’s about the darkest time in German history, related to a German passport and as a German it’s “special” to support this production.
-Furthermore it’s another outstanding reference for my work and my solid reputation when it comes to the history of passports.
+It’s about the darkest time in German history, related to a German passport, and as a German, it’s “special” to support this production.
+Furthermore, it’s another outstanding reference for my work and my solid reputation when it comes to the history of passports.
+Hunting Eichmann Operation Finale

 Hunting Eichmann In MGM’s ‘Operation Finale’

 EXCLUSIVE: Melanie Laurent has been set to play the female lead, and Nick Kroll has been set to play an Israeli operative in Operation Finale.
 They join Oscar Isaac in the MGM drama about the successful hunt and capture of notorious Nazi war criminal Adolf Eichmann in Argentina in the 1960s.
 Ben Kingsley is playing Eichmann, and the film will begin production on October 1 in Argentina.

 Laurent will play Hanna, an anesthesiologist and the only female member of the Mossad team led by Peter Malkin (Isaac), a group of Israeli spies tasked with hunting down Eichmann.
 The Mossad operative held a deep hatred for the Nazis after they murdered his sister and her children, and had a particular obsession with nailing Eichmann.